mongodb-developer/get-started-readme/CONTRIBUTING.md

       * How to start a Docker image with development prerequisites installed

   * Links to relevant MongoDB Blog Quick Start series posts (if any)
-  * Links to relevant MongoDB driver reference documentation
+  * Links to relevant MongoDB documentation
   * Links to MongoDB Atlas free-tier sign-up

 ### LICENSE